My name is Joseph and I am the creator of Flex Lessons.

 Since I had already been playing and knew my way around a piano, I jumped straight into intermediate and advanced music.
 Looking back, I really should have started from the beginning.
 However, the path that I chose played a significant role in leading me to where I am today.
 I eventually found my way with stubborn determination and patience on my piano teacher's part.

-Sharing the gift of music with piano students has been an incredibly satisfying experience.
 I am particularly interested in piano pedagogy and how various concepts can be best taught to the most people.
 I eventually began experimenting with online lessons and worked to expand my sense of pedagogy to include online learning as a specialty.

 Even before the pandemic, I had noticed a trend towards the use of technology during lessons and decided to embrace it.
 I began pursuing online lessons first as a make-up option for students, and then went exclusively online in early 2018.
 I have expanded my online studio to include international students and have even worked with other teachers to bring their studios online.